 While working from home, motivation can be a worry — which can result in decrease in work productivity.
-However, this isn’t always the case.
+However, this is not always the case.
 You do not lose productivity due to this, but you do lose productivity due to not getting your fundamentals correct.

 When you work from home, you are less likely to leave the house and engage in everyday activities.
 Nevertheless, while working from home, you are also frequently met with a plethora of distractions.

 To follow a well-organized schedule and avoid compulsions, you must first master the essentials.

 Best Practices For Working From Home

 Do not worry if you are still getting acclimated to this new work environment that everyone is raving about and is not sure how to operate remotely.
 We have you covered!
 Here are some excellent tips and tricks for working from home:

 1. Choose your workspace wisely and take good care of it.

-It is always a good idea to choose your workspace wisely, as this is where you’ll be spending the most time while working from home.
+It is always a good idea to choose your workspace wisely, as this is where you will be spending the most time while working from home.
 Nowadays many companies offer exclusive working remotely from Bali inorder to boost their company culture by sending their team to Bali.

-Choose a working environment that inspires you, whether it’s a co-working space, a neighborhood café, or even a particular spot at home.
-To maximize your productivity, consider working in different areas on separate days if you’re bored.
+So, choose a working environment that inspires you, whether it is a co-working space, a neighborhood café, or even a particular spot at home.
+To maximize your productivity, consider working in different areas on separate days if you are bored.